metagentools/VStrains/README.md

 ### Minimum Contig Length

-Since SPAdes usually output all the nodes from assembly graph as contigs, short or low coverage contig may lead to less accuracy and confidence.
+Since SPAdes normally output all the nodes from assembly graph as contigs, short or low coverage contig may lead to less accuracy and confidence.
 By default, single node contig with length less than 250bp or coverage less then `--mc` (defined above) is filtered out.
 Please use `-ml` flag to input the customized minimum contig length if needed.

 <a name="sec4"></a>
 # Citation